-As her new film comes out today, we catch up with our favourite Frenchie to talk about her proudest moments, her future plans, and how well she really knows her neighbours.
+As her new film comes out today, we catch up with our favorite Frenchie to talk about her proudest moments, her future plans, and how well she really knows her neighbors.

 Clémence Poésy is like the friend you've always wanted: beautiful, kind and funny (or at least that's what you decided when she won our hearts as Fleur Delacour in Harry Potter and The Goblet Fire, and again, when she played Jim Sturgess's love interest in Heartless, and of course when Paolo Roversi shot her for the cover of i-D's The Tissue Issue in 2007).
-Even the way she describes herself ("My name is Clémence - I think I'm about 1m 68 which I never know how to convert in feet.
-I've got blonde hair most of the time and I want it short when it is long and long when it's short.") warms our hearts.
+Even the way she describes herself -- "My name is Clémence, I think I'm about 1m 68 which I never know how to convert in feet.
+I've got blonde hair most of the time and I want it short when it is long and long when it's short" -- warms our hearts.
 Growing up just outside of Paris, Clémence always knew she wanted to be an actress, although she felt a bit silly admitting it.
 Luckily she got over this, and became the beautiful actress we know and love today.
-Currently starring as Kate, in David Farr's thriller The Ones Below about a young happily pregnant couple and their totally unhinged neighbours (think Polanksi vibes) we got together with our favourite Frenchie.
+Currently starring as Kate in David Farr's thriller The Ones Below about a young happily pregnant couple and their totally unhinged neighbors (think Polanksi vibes) we got together with our favorite Frenchie.

 Did you always want to be an actress?

 Growing up I wanted to do costume design -- or something drawing related.
 Deep down I probably already wanted to be an actress but I felt a bit silly admitting it to people I guess.
 It felt like everyone wanted to become an actress and I thought I probably had a better shot at doing something else.

 What is it about acting that interests you most?

 The ability of exploring the world with someone else's eyes and feelings -- each part feels like a gift in a bit more understanding of the human mystery.

 How did you get involved with The Ones Below?